M-HT/SR/games/X-Com - Terror from the Deep/release/windows/x64/readme-Windows.txt

 The game can play General MIDI music (Windows and DOS game versions) or Adlib/MT-32 music (DOS game version).
 The General MIDI music can be played using one of following libraries:
-ALSA sequencer, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer
+NativeWindows, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer

-libADLMIDI is the default library, others can be selected in the configuration file.
+NativeWindows is the default library, others can be selected in the configuration file.
-ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+NativeWindows and libADLMIDI don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
 General MIDI music can be played using AWE32 emulator (DOS game version).
-Music can be played on MT-32 synth using ALSA sequencer (MT-32 music in DOS game version / General MIDI music in Gold edition).
+Music can be played on MT-32 synth using NativeWindows (MT-32 music in DOS game version / General MIDI music in Gold edition).

-ALSA sequencer can detect usable synth automatically or it can be selected in the configuration file.
+NativeWindows can use the default synth or it can be selected in the configuration file.

-GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in /etc/timidity/timidity.cfg EawPats is a good sounding set of patches.
+GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in C:\TIMIDITY\timidity.cfg EawPats is a good sounding set of patches.

 Soundfont (for BASSMIDI) can be either copied to the game's directory